aa-fiu-classes/cnt-4713-web/project-2.md

                   close
                 connection

-- Client should support transfer of files that are up to `100 MiB`.
+- Client should support transfer of files that are up to `100 MiB`. **This requirement in no way implies that your client should not support larger files!
+It just ensures to ensure that you considered large files that may not fit in RAM.**

 - Whenever client receives no packets from server for more than `10 seconds`, it should abort the connection (close socket and exit with non-zero code)